dirtyredz/rusty-universe.com/ranks/VIP.md

 ---
 title: VIP
+description: >-
-description: 'Not that everybody else isn’t important, your support however is!
-With your contribution, you will allow the community to keep growing.'
+  Not that everybody else isn’t important, your support however is!
+With your contribution, you will allow the community to keep growing.
 amount: '25'
 rankRewards:
   - amount: '75'